Red Bank Secure Children's Home

-Red Bank secure unit, part of Red Bank Community Home, was one of several English Local Authority Secure Children’s Homes (a juvenile detention facility) located in Newton-le-Willows, Merseyside.
+Red Bank Secure Unit (more commonly referred to as Red Bank), part of Red Bank Community Home, was one of several English Local Authority Secure Children's Homes (a juvenile detention facility) located in Newton-le-Willows, Merseyside.
 It opened in 1965, when it was one of three such units, and accepted both boys and girls.
 The unit closed in May 2015.

-In 1990, when it housed 26 boys and young men convicted of serious crimes including murder, rape and arson, John Evans, the local member of parliament, described its work as "excellent and valuable" and said, "The special unit is not a harsh place, but it has rules that must be adhered to.
+In 1990, when it housed 26 boys and young men convicted of serious crimes including murder, rape and arson, John Evans, the local member of parliament, described its work as "excellent and valuable" and said, "the special unit is not a harsh place, but it has rules that must be adhered to.
 The young people learn self-control and discipline in an affectionate environment that is sensitive to their special needs."
 It later specialised in accommodating child sex offenders.
 In 2009, it was one of nine secure children's homes in England.

+It is now a school for children with Social, Emotional, and Mental Health (SEMH) needs called Willow Bank.